 |Remark||No Issue||More pledging of shares to cover up the difference of the remaining 30 crores||Higher pledging of shares to cover up the difference of the remaining 50 crores|

 In the worst case, if the promoters fail to make up for the difference, the lender can sell the pledged shares in the open market to recover their money.
-This minimum collateral value is agreed in the contract between the lenders and the promoters.
-Hence, it gives the right to the lender to sell the pledged shares in the if the value falls below the minimum value.
+This minimum collateral value is agreed upon in the contract between the lenders and the promoters.
+Hence, it gives the right to the lender to sell the pledged shares, if the value falls below the minimum value.

 In general, the stock price can fall heavily on the news that lenders are selling shares in the open market that are pledged by the company’s promoters.
 This may result in a further decline in the collateral value because of the panic selling by the public.

 In addition, the selling of the pledged shares by the lenders may also result in the change of the shareholding pattern of the company.
 This may affect the voting power of the promoters as they are holding fewer shares now and their ability to make crucial decisions.